huiyang-astro/MUWCLASS_CSCv2/README.md

 The main components of this github repo are

+files/{GCS.csv, GCS_MRT.dat, TD.csv, TD_MRT.dat, HESS.csv, HESS_MRT.dat}
+- These include the CSV (comma-separated values) files of the good CSCv2 sample (GCS.csv), the training dataset (TD.csv) and the HESS field sources (HESS.csv) which are the full tables of Table 8, 9, and 10 in https://arxiv.org/abs/2206.13656, and their corresponding machine readable tables for the AAS Journals (GCS_MRT.dat, TD_MRT.dat, and HESS_MER.dat).

 codes/demo
 - This is a notebook of a demonstration of classifying CSCv2 sources using MUWCLASS with CSCv2 and multiwavelength data